-I specialise in helping people resolve disputes with local authorities about the education, social care, and other support they are entitled to.
+I specialise in helping people resolve disputes with local authorities about education, health and social care.

 My clients include parents of children with special educational needs, disabled adults, and vulnerable young people.

 I regularly represent parents and young people in the Special Educational Needs and Disability Tribunal.
 I’ve had lots of success ensuring that local authorities complete Education and Health Care (EHC) needs assessments and issue lawful EHC plans.

 I’ve secured several high-value independent special school placements for my clients and also act in relation disability discrimination and judicial review cases.
 I am regularly instructed by schools and colleges to advise on safeguarding matters (safer recruitment and BDS checks), COVID-19 related matters, and Special Educational Needs and Disability issues (SEND).